 Many people are used to backing up photos to the cloud to avoid losing them.
 Amazon has free unlimited photo storage space and even full-resolution original image files.
 With Google Photos, you can only get 15GB of storage space.
 Because Google Photos will end unlimited storage offering from June 2021, regardless of whether it is high-quality or original-quality photos and videos.

 Therefore, many photography enthusiasts or workers who require photo quality are more willing to transfer Google Photos to Amazon Photos.
 If you happen to have this need, then you can get a free method of transferring from Google Photos to Amazon Photos in this article.

-Google Photos VS Amazon Photos
+Google Photos vs. Amazon Photos

 Google Photos is a photo-sharing and storage service developed by Google.
-It offers unlimited free cloud photo backup, AI-powered sharing suggestions, and robust search features, though true photography aficionados will want more powerful editing tools.
+It offers free cloud photo backup, AI-powered sharing suggestions, and robust search features, though true photography aficionados will want more powerful editing tools.